Introduction to 1:1s

 A few things to keep in mind when having a 1:1 with your employee.

 It’s important to remember that the meeting is about the employee -- how they’re feeling about work, what challenges they’re facing, what ideas they have for improving the workplace, what personal problems they are experiencing, how they want to grow their career and develop new skills.
 The entire conversation should be focused on the employee with the goal of showing the employee that you’re hearing what they’re saying, giving them the feedback (and recognition) that they deserve, and showing that the company values their contributions.

 The conversation should start by asking what’s on the employee's mind; the employee should own the agenda and generally dictate the flow of the conversation.
 When the discussion starts to slow down, it’s on the manager to start asking employee-centric questions that draw key issues out of the employee.
 This is especially important for introverted employees who are hesitant to open up.

 Create a schedule and stick to it

-In the day-to-day shuffle, it’s easy to think about 1:1s as non essential meetings, especially when they’re not directly related to the bottom line or client work.
+In the day-to-day shuffle, it’s easy to think about 1:1s as non-essential meetings, especially when they’re not directly related to the bottom line or client work.
 But this is the absolutely wrong way to think about 1:1s.
 Remembering the advice of Andy Grove, managers must engage in high-leverage activities and 1:1s are an essential tool to increase leverage.
-A 30min conversation with your employee can go a long way in making sure their on track and happy with their job.
+A 30min conversation with your employee can go a long way in making sure they're on track and happy with their job.